aekirkegaard/run_Analysis.R/CodeBook.md

 #Information about Summary Choices
 ##Naming Strategy
-Column names were created using the features data frame.
+Column names were created from the features dataframe.
 The column names were "cleaned up" by using gsub to remove all characters.
+The resulting column names were sufficient for the data.

 ##Variable Selection Method
 When extracting only the measurements on the mean and standard deviation for each variable the script chooses to also extract the meanFreq variables.
 These are kept because they also contain a mean calculation.
 The grep function is used to select only columns that are mean or standard deviation calcualtions.
 It also selects the subject and activity columns.

 #Steps to Transform Data
 * Loads data from UCI folder